Founder-side operator for product businesses

 A focused engagement to tighten decision rhythm, build the reporting and visibility the business actually needs, harden accountability, and reduce how much still depends on the founder.

-Where the fix needs custom software, internal tools, integration plumbing, or real-time visibility, it is built as part of the work.
+Where the fix needs custom software — internal tools, integration plumbing, real-time visibility — I build it as part of the work, not as a separate project handed to a developer.

 03